rohen21s/kubernetes/lens/README.md

 > [!NOTE]
 > Don't worry you don't need to install anything on your cluster host machine, only intallation in your workspace machine.

-- Access to [**MuhammedKalkan/OpenLens/releases**](https://github.com/MuhammedKalkan/OpenLens/releases), depending on your OS, you must select the installation file.
+- Access to [**MuhammedKalkan/OpenLens/releases**](https://github.com/MuhammedKalkan/OpenLens/releases), depending on your OS, you must download the installation file.

 <div align="center">
   <img src="img.png">